 Alumni/ae

-Since 2018, TŌN has graduated more than 100 musicians who have fulfilled requirements for the three-year master of music degree in curatorial, critical, and performance Studies or the two-year advanced certificate in orchestral studies.
+Since 2018, TŌN has graduated more than 100 musicians who have fulfilled requirements for the three-year master of music degree in curatorial, critical, and performance studies or the two-year advanced certificate in orchestral studies.
 TŌN alumni/ae are making a difference in orchestras, ensembles, and educational institutions in the United States and around the world.
-Recent graduates have earned positions with the Alabama, Albany, Atlanta, Boston, Glens Falls, Hawaii, Huntsville, Oregon, Pacific, and Virginia symphonies; Buffalo and Las Vegas Philharmonics; Opera Philadelphia; the Hallé (Manchester, U.K.); Guiyang Symphony Orchestra (China); Hong Kong Philharmonic; the ADDA-Alicante (Alicante, Spain); and the U.S. Coast Guard and Army bands, among others.
+Recent graduates have earned positions with the Alabama, Albany, Atlanta, BBC, Boston, Cincinnati, Hawai’i, Huntsville, Minnesota, National, Oregon, Pacific, San Francisco, and Virginia symphonies; the Buffalo, Calgary, Hong Kong, Israel, and Las Vegas Philharmonics; Opera Philadelphia; the Hallé (Manchester, U.K.); Guiyang Symphony Orchestra (China); the ADDA-Alicante (Alicante, Spain); and the U.S. Air Force Academy, Coast Guard, and Marine bands, among others.
 Several graduates play regularly with the New York Philharmonic; the Philadelphia, Cleveland, and Minnesota Orchestras; and the North Carolina, Greenville, and Baltimore symphonies.
-Still others hold administrative positions at institutions such as the Gifted Music School, Decoda, ENCORE Chamber Music, and the Bach Akademie Charlotte.
+Still others hold administrative positions at institutions such as the Gifted Music School, Decoda, ENCORE Chamber Music, Bach Akademie Charlotte, Music Academy of the West, and the Minnesota Orchestra.

 Photo by Jito Lee